roveroniandrea/webauth-wizardry/readme.md

 - `Authorization`: On each request made by the client, the server needs to assert that the user (or the identity) has the required permissions to access a certain resource, or to call that endpoint, or in general to do any action.

+# Building
+To build only the src files (without tests) run `npm run build`.
+This starts building following `tsconfig.build.json` config, that specifies to exclude test folder.
+This also generates `.d.ts` files and sourcemaps as it extends `tsconfig.json`.

+# Testing
+Tests are in `test/` folder.
+To run them, use `npm run test`.
+This is configured to first build both the src and test folder using `npm run build-test` as pretest task, that builds with `tsconfig.json` file, that includes test folder into the build, in addition with generating .d.ts files and sourcemaps.

+Optionally, you can use the VS Code `Run test` configuration that allows you to use the debugger.
+This is configured to launch `test/index.spec.ts` file, using `npm: build-test` as pre-launch task.

 ## See dependencies
+To see dependencies between each file, you may run the following command:
 `npx ts_dependency_graph --start src/index.ts --graph_folder | dot -T svg > dependencygraph.svg`